feaselkl/TidyData/PITCHME.md

 <p>**Boyce-Codd Normal Form** - 1NF + all attributes fully dependent upon a candidate key + every determinant is a key.</p>
 @divend

++++?image=presentation/assets/background/4_3_datatypes.jpg&size=cover&opacity=40

+Think through your data type choices.

+* Use the best data type (int/decimal for numeric, date/datetime/datetime2/time for date data, etc.)
+* Use the smallest data type which solves the problem (Ex: date instead of datetime, varchar(10) instead of varchar(max))

++++?image=presentation/assets/background/4_4_constraints.jpg&size=cover&opacity=40

+### Constraints

+Use constraints liberally.
+* Primary key to describe the primary set of attributes which describes an entity.
+* Unique keys to describe alternate sets of attributes which describe an entity.
+* Foreign keys to describe how entities relate.
+* Check constraints to explain valid domains for attributes and attribute combinations.
+* Default constraints when there is a reasonable alternative to NULL.

++++?image=presentation/assets/background/4_5_demo.jpg&size=cover&opacity=40

+### Demo Time